nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_singlek8s_files.md

 ## Design

-We will be replicating an application (workload) from one NKP cluster in one PC to another NKP cluster in the same Nutanix PC/PE environment.
+In this lab, we will be replicating an application (workload) from one NKP cluster to another NKP cluster in the same Nutanix PC/PE environment.

 There is one NKP cluster hosting the workload.